PetmeetlyPetmeetly

 Short answer

-German Shepherd coat color is mostly governed by the Agouti locus.
-Sable (aw) is dominant, then black-and-tan (as), then bi-color (at), then solid black (a) at the bottom.
+Color is governed by the Agouti locus: sable (aw) is dominant, then black-and-tan (as), then bi-color (at), then solid black (a).
 A solid-black puppy needs two copies of (a).
-White coat comes from a separate recessive at the MITF locus and is independent of agouti.
+White coat sits at a separate recessive locus (MITF) and is independent of agouti.

 Agouti dominance hierarchy in German Shepherds